vbrej/vbrej.github.io/about.md

             <img src="{{ site.url }}{{ site.baseurl }}/images/committee/blank.jpg" alt="">
         </td>
         <td>
-            <p style="font-size: 18px"><span style="font-weight: bold">Ordinary Member: </span>Blake Robinson</p><p style="font-size: 16px">Blake is one of the newest members of UK Quizbowl, first taking part in the 2021 Winter Novice with the University of Huddersfield, where he is currently studying an MMus in Classical Music Performance as a first study Tuba player.
-One of his goals on the committee is to encourage Quizbowl to students of the creative arts, as well as new institutions.
+            <p style="font-size: 18px"><span style="font-weight: bold">Ordinary Member: </span>Blake Robinson</p><p style="font-size: 16px">Blake is one of the newest members of UK Quizbowl, first taking part in the 2021 Winter Novice with the University of Huddersfield, where he is currently studying an MMus in Classical Music Performance as a first study tuba player.
+One of his goals on the committee is to encourage quizbowl to students of the creative arts, as well as new institutions.
 When he isn't quizzing in tournaments or down the pub three days a week winning bar tabs, he is a keen composer and performer, currently playing Eb Bass for Yorkshire Imperial Brass Band.</p>
         </td>
     </tr>
     <tr>